LSD: Interview With a 1960s Acid Guide

 AG: That’s right.
-Everyone’s got a limit on how much craziness they can take before they crack.
+Everyone has a limit on how much craziness they can take before they crack.

 BK: And try heroin and coke like Garcia did.
 Is that it?

-AG: Yeah.
-Lots of acid users want to test every drug that’s out there.
-That’s what I did.
-And the problem is that the average person flips out at about twenty LSD trips.
-If someone spikes your drink—and you are straight, and you have no explanation for the dream world that you see, no belief—you can’t say, “Oh, I’m stoned.
-That’s why it looks so well timed!”
-Well that’s when you’re a goner.
+AG: Yes.
+Lots of acid users want to test every drug that is out there.
+That is what I did.
+The problem here is that the average person flips out at about twenty LSD trips.
+But, say, someone spikes your drink, and you are not a drug user.
+You have no explanation for the dream world that you see, no belief.
+You cannot say, “Oh, I’m stoned.
+That’s why it looks so well timed.”
+That’s when you’re a goner.